School leaders raise concern over new open enrollment law

 While this law doesn’t go into effect until the school year starting in 2024, several school officials are already raising alarm about the law turning open enrollment into a lottery for every student that might want to join an out-of-district school.

-“In Buhler, we have anywhere from 25 to 30 percent out-of-district students right now, and it’s really a system that works,” said Cindy Couchman, the superintendent of the Buhler school district.
+“In Buhler, we have anywhere from 25 to 30% out-of-district students right now, and it’s really a system that works,” said Cindy Couchman, the superintendent of the Buhler school district.

 Couchman said her school district already has open enrollment in place.
 She said that allows them to prioritize who can join their district.